Vegan Japanese

 Noodles

-• 400 g fresh or frozen ramen noodles or 200 dry cooked according to packet instructions
+• 400 g fresh or frozen ramen noodles or dry (use half the amount and cook according to packet instructions)

 For the Broth